dgcnz/FACT/README.md

 # **Citation**
-If you find this code useful, please consider citing our paper (not out yet unfortunately):
+If you find this code useful, please consider citing our paper:
 ```
 @article{midavaine2024repcbm,
 title={[Re] On the Reproducibility of Post-Hoc Concept Bottleneck Models},